foundeo/cfdocs/guides/en/closures.md

 Usage scenarios
 The following scenario explains how you can effectively use ColdFusion closures.

-<strong>Example - filtering of arrays using closures</strong>
+## Example - filtering of arrays using closures
 The following example filters employees based on location, age, and designation.
 A single function is used for filtering.
 The filtering logic is provided to the function as closures.
 That's filtering logic changes dynamically.

-Example
-Create the employee.cfcfile that defines the variables.
+Create the `employee.cfc` file that defines the variables.

     /**
     * @name employee